StanfordPsych254/replication_project/README.md

 # replication_project

-Replications from Stanford Psych 254 - Winter 2016.
+These are the replications from Stanford Psych 254 - Winter 2016.
 This repository documents the analysis of all class projects.

 ## Preprocessing